 A candidate for a doctoral degree who fails to take the final oral examination and deposit the dissertation within 5 years after passing the preliminary examination may be required to take another preliminary examination and to be admitted to candidacy a second time.

 A student’s program may appeal these time limits through a written request to the Graduate School Degree Coordinator.
-The appeal should provide information demonstrating that the student has remained current in the field of study.
+The appeal must provide information demonstrating that the student has remained current in the field of study.
 This information may include a resume showing applicable work experience and/or official transcripts from other schools attended.

 See Effective Dates, Minimum Graduate Coursework (50%) Requirement, Minimum Graduate Degree Credit Requirement, Minimum Graduate Residence Credit Requirement, Preliminary Examinations, Readmission to Graduate School (for previously enrolled graduate students)